EDI General Interest

 Health Care Providers' Fee Schedule/Billing Instructions

-Access the Fee Schedules and Billing Instructions issued by the WCA.
+Access the HCP Fee Schedule and Billing Instructions issued by the WCA.
 The schedules and instructions are in order by year.

 Find out more about the Hospital Ratios offered by the WCA.

-For method of payment for Freestanding Ambulatory Surgery Centers, please see page 5 of the Fee Schedules and Billing Instructions document.
+For method of payment for Freestanding Ambulatory Surgery Centers, please see page 5 of the HCP Fee Schedule and Billing Instructions document.

 EDI Filing (FROI/SROI)